-Irene Lehmann’s ist pursuing her research project on Resonating knowledges in the framework of Fragilities of Sound, which has developed from research on the impact of gender and queerness on practices of composing-performing in the areas of music theatre and dance.
+Irene Lehmann continues to expand her research project Resonating Knowledges, which she developed from investigations into how gender and queerness influence practices of composing-performing, in the areas of music theatre and dance.

 Highlights of the cooperation between Pia Palme, Irene Lehmann, and Christina Lessiak

 A research interview with Pia Palme on composing-performing in May 2019 in Vienna

 In the framework of her research project on women* composer-performers at FAU Erlangen-Nürnberg, Irene Lehmann interviewed Palme on her artist biography, on the challenges of being a woman and composer, and on how this situation interrelates with the field of artistic research.
 Christina Lessiak also participated in the conversation.

 Research into rehearsal situations in November 2019 in Vienna

 In November 2019, Palme’s music theatre piece Mattetoline premiered at the Off-theatre in Vienna, followed by a presentation at the Theater im Palais, Graz.
 As part of her investigation, Lehmann explored on how to research a rehearsal situation.
 Her aim was to approximate a production process of a composed-performed music theatre.
 Christina Lessiak was part of the production team as well, contributing in different ways—as a technical advisor, lighting assistant, coordinator, and observer.
 Lehmann and Palme discussed questions of staging.

 More about Mattetoline can be found here http://www.fragilityofsounds.org/mattetoline-2019/